scriptsforweirdos/sdvspriteimageindexer/README.md

 Python script to add index numbers to Image spritesheets, starting with 0 in the top left corner.
 Resulting files are doubled in size for legibility.

-Made by request for a Mac user who wanted similar functionality to the Windows only script by Calcifer.
+Made by request for a Mac user who wanted similar functionality to the Windows only script by [Sophiesalacia](https://github.com/sophiesalacia).

 ![Enlarged and numbered](sampleimg.png)